 A special case of this relation consists in choosing $A=\{x,y\}$, which gives

 We conclude the section by proving Lemma~\ref{lem:00}. \begin{proof}[Proof of Lemma~\ref{lem:00}] Let $G$ be a finite subgraph of $\Z^d$.
 For $S \subset V^+$, let $\mathcal C_{\mb n}(S)$ denote the set of all vertices in $G^+$ which are connected to $S$ by $\mb n$.
-The switching lemma implies that
+Since $A$ and $B$ are disjoint, the switching lemma implies that

 where $\mathcal F_B$, when $|B|$ is even, is the event that every connected component of $\mb n_1 + \mb n_2$ contains an even number of vertices from $B$.
 When $|B|$ is odd, $\mathcal F_B$ is the event that every connected component of $\mb n_1 + \mb n_2$ contains an even number of vertices from $B \cup \{ \mathfrak{g}\}$.
 Hence, to prove the lemma it suffices to demonstrate the inequality